-The semester will consist of 3 large student-interpreted assignments, given by the instructor, for each of the 3 print processes taught.
-Each large print assignment will begin with a slide lecture by the instructor and a thorough demonstration of the techniques involved in the print process, by the technician.
-Post demonstrations, students will review technical procedures through three quizzes on OWL.
-Several work periods are scheduled for students to work in class in order to receive the instructor and the technician's assistance.
-Each print assignment will also incorporate a preliminary in-progress critique and will conclude with a collaborative class critique, assessing student's preliminary intentions compared to their finished work.
-As well, 3 readings, posted on OWL under the Assignment Tool, are the focus of 3 written responses that will further inform students understanding of specific printmaking concepts.
+- The semester will consist of 3 large student-interpreted assignments, developed by the instructor, for each of the 3 print processes taught. - Each large print assignment will begin with a PowerPoint lecture by the instructor and a thorough demonstration of the techniques involved in the print process, by the technician. - Post demonstrations, students will review technical procedures through three quizzes on OWL. - Several work periods are scheduled for all 3 assignments for students to work in class in order to receive the instructor and the technician's assistance. - Each print assignment will conclude with a collaborative class critique, assessing student's preliminary intentions compared to their finished work. - As well, 3 readings, posted on OWL under the Assignment Tool, are the focus of 3 written responses that will further inform students understanding of specific printmaking concepts.